GIJack/python-generate_mac/README.md

 Python library for working with Ethernet MAC addresses.
 Functions for generating transforming and testing MAC addresses.

-Uses Wireshark's manuf, or s similarly formated file as input for specific Vendor ID(VID) bytes, for creating more
+Uses Wireshark's manuf, or a similarly formated file as input for specific Vendor ID(VID) bytes, for creating more

 Supported functions: